 I listened to a podcast today with Marie Forleo and Tony Robbins.
 Tony said that expectations put us in a box and that changing expectation to appreciation will lead to greater happiness and fulfillment.
 I am working on this with myself because I always struggle with expectation.

 We all have ideas of how we would like our birth’s to go – from big concepts like hospital vs birthing center vs homebirth to anesthesia or not.
-My main hope is that no matter what experience you have, that you can see how AMAZING you are and just feel HAPPY about it.
+My main hope is that no matter what experience you have, that you can see how AMAZING you are.

 Lately I find myself obsessed with real pictures of childbirth, the ones where the moms look crazy, messy, exhausted and blissful and the babies are squishy and covered in vermix.
 The ones that show blood and blankets and body parts because these are real.
 This is what childbirth is really like.
 And I want to embrace the reality.